The Hero Pattern and the Life of Jesus: Synopsis and analysis

 The disappearance of Jesus's body from the tomb and the veneration of the site satisfy the final points of the pattern.

 Reception

 Folklorist Robert A. Segal praised Dundes's work as a clear demonstration of how hero pattern analysis could be applied to the figure of Jesus, though he, like other commentators, warned that such typological approaches can obscure crucial differences between genres and sources.
 The biblical scholar Raymond E. Brown recognized the pattern's usefulness, especially for infancy and passion motifs, but cautioned that the four Gospels preserve a range of sometimes-contradictory traditions, making it difficult to impose a single biographical structure.
 Bart D. Ehrman and other researchers focusing on the historical Jesus argued that identifying narrative similarities through such patterns is not sufficient to resolve debates about Jesus's historicity.
 Bruce Lincoln and other methodologists in religious studies placed Dundes's analysis in the broader context of twentieth-century debates over typology, structure, and comparative method.

+Christopher Hansen observes that The Hero Pattern and the Life of Jesus is used by fringe theorists like proponents of Christ myth theory and observes that when others score the narrative of Jesus using the same hero pattern, they get radically different and inconsistent scoring to the point that it casts doubts on the usefulness of the Raglan scale for historicity such that "it seems prudent to abandon the application of the Raglan hero pattern to Jesus."